serifpersia/fast-midi-router/README.md

 # midi-router-win

-MIDI Router is c++ windows utility.
+MIDI Router is c++ midi routing utility.

 Ability to route midi from selected MIDI Input device to selected MIDI Output device without any overhead.